 In line with guidance from the State of California and the Los Angeles Department of Public Health, Mirman School will begin its 2020-2021 school year virtually on September 2.
-Per recent guidance from the LADPH, we are planning to continue remotely at least until early November, although we are paying close attention to current and future changes in transmission rates.
+In accordance with guidance from the LADPH, we were able to begin bringing back our Kindergarten and First Grade classes in a hybrid cohort model beginning in late October and early November.
+Per recent guidance from the LADPH, we are planning to continue remotely for the rest of our grade levels at this time, although we are paying close attention to current and future changes in transmission rates.

 While we are currently in remote learning, work has been underway throughout the spring and summer to ready our campus for our eventual safe return.
 This work touches on all aspects of life on campus — from consulting with medical professionals on health and hygiene protocols to rearranging physical classroom spaces to accommodate a safe, socially distant (yet physically present) experience for students.